 In recent decades several instrumental analytical methods have become available for the identification and quantification of Capsaicinoids, with High Performance Liquid Chromatography (HPLC) considered the most reliable, selective and rapid method.2 Using HPLC we can measure individual Capsaicinoids amounts in micrograms (mg) per gram of pepper weight, equivalent to “parts per million” (ppm).
 A Capsaicinoids concentration of one ppm corresponds to 15 SHUs.5

 Capsaicin has strong physiological and pharmacological properties6 and the US Pharmacopoeia has a medical monograph for it.7 Capsicum fruit products are used not only as a flavoring agent, producing increased stomach acid secretion,8 but also as a therapeutic agent, especially in the form of extractives containing high levels of Capsaicin.
-Used in the diet, even at low levels, Capsaicinoids may decrease cholesterol levels and inhibit platelet aggregation.9
+Used in the diet, even at low levels, Capsaicinoids may support cholesterol levels already within the normal range and support a healthy platelet aggregation.9

 Capsaicin affects physiological pathways involved in the perception of temperature and pain by interacting with sensory neurons.
 Capsaicin first activates the pain receptors, but upon repeated application to the skin desensitizes these receptors and relieves the pain.
-It is used as an OTC (over the counter) topical analgesic for painful conditions,10 including rheumatic concerns.11
+It is used topically to relieve minor, temporary pain due to normal exertion, 10 including for joints.11

-NOW Foods Cayenne pepper products contain Cayenne powder (Capsicum annum L.) with a potency range of between 40,000 and 57,000 Scoville Heat Units.
+NOW Foods Cayenne pepper contains Cayenne powder (Capsicum annum L.) with a potency range of between 40,000 and 57,000 Scoville Heat Units.
 The authenticity of the ingredient and its potency is confirmed by a validated, official HPLC method.

 1 Merck Index 13, 1776